louismullie/temp-data/markdown_final/fd7ffee1-9f04-8ddd-22e2-bdbc3c968d87.md

 ### Practical guidance for the evaluation and management of drug hypersensitivity: specific drugs [^98ce2844].
 The Journal of Allergy and Clinical Immunology: In Practice (2020).
 High credibility.

-Penicillin and β-lactam skin testing—nonirritating concentrations are listed as follows: Penicillin G 10,000 units/mL; amoxicillin 3-25 mg/mL; ampicillin 2.5-25 mg/mL; nafcillin 25 μg/mL; ticarcillin 20 mg/mL; piperacillin 20 mg/mL; meropenem 1 mg/mL; imipenem 0.5-1 mg/mL; ertapenem 1 mg/mL; and aztreonam 2 mg/mL.
+Penicillin and β-lactam skin testing — nonirritating concentrations are listed as follows: Penicillin G 10,000 units/mL; amoxicillin 3–25 mg/mL; ampicillin 2.5–25 mg/mL; nafcillin 25 μg/mL; ticarcillin 20 mg/mL; piperacillin 20 mg/mL; meropenem 1 mg/mL; imipenem 0.5–1 mg/mL; ertapenem 1 mg/mL; and aztreonam 2 mg/mL.

 ---

 ### Practical guidance for the evaluation and management of drug hypersensitivity: specific drugs [^8c91321f].
 The Journal of Allergy and Clinical Immunology: In Practice (2020).
 High credibility.

-Drug challenge for nonimmediate reactions—protocol options and caution: A drug challenge test may be considered for some nonimmediate reactions, with protocols allowing a full therapeutic dose on day 1 or incremental dosing over days to weeks.
+Drug challenge for nonimmediate reactions — protocol options and caution: A drug challenge test may be considered for some nonimmediate reactions, with protocols allowing a full therapeutic dose on day 1 or incremental dosing over days to weeks.
 Some studies suggest giving an additional treatment course for 7 to 10 days after the full therapeutic dose to sufficiently exclude a nonimmediate reaction, though this approach may expose patients with a history of benign reactions to an unnecessary therapeutic course of penicillin.

 ---